 Data Lab Exports: Sig Tests and Correlation

 To compare banners across multiple questions, or to obtain the specific p-values and full details of your survey's statistical tests, export a traditional Significance Test from the Analysis (microscope) tab.
-You can run a t- or z-test (significance test) or a chi-squared (correlation scan) for statistical analysis, or download raw numbers as shown below.
-You can adjust each slider to change the primary and secondary confidence levels.
+You can run a t/z-test (significance test), a chi-squared (correlation scan) for statistical analysis, or download raw numbers.
+Add your desired banners, adjust each slider to change the primary and secondary confidence levels, and click Run Significance Test to download an excel file.

 Note: if you choose the Raw Numbers export, no statistical analysis will be performed - it will only include the raw data.